-The Company has adopted policies prohibiting officers, directors and employees from engaging in speculative transactions (such as puts, calls, short sales) or in any type of hedging transaction (such as zero cost collars and forward sale contracts) in Company securities.
+The Company has adopted policies prohibiting officers and directors from engaging in speculative transactions (such as puts, calls, short sales) or in any type of hedging transaction (such as zero cost collars and forward sale contracts) in Company securities.
 Further, directors and officers are expressly prohibited from margining Company securities or pledging Company securities as collateral for a loan.